 Our Organisation’s Past and Present

 We have been performing Handel’s Messiah in Sydney every year (almost!) since 1941.
-The choir began as the Combined Churches Choir, and now includes voices from all over Sydney singing this iconic and world-famous music.
+Very early on a variety of Church and other choirs became involved and around 1950 the choir sang as the Combined Churches Choir.
+Today the multi-faith Radio Community Chest Choir includes voices from all over Sydney and beyond.

-Through our annual presentations of Handel’s Messiah we are committed to encouraging a love for choral music; and following the example of Handel himself, surpluses are used to assist the needy in our city.
+The choir is open to all who would like to sing this iconic and world-famous Baroque music with a professional orchestra and soloists.
+There are no auditions for the choir and we are committed to encouraging a love for choral music; and following the example of Handel himself, any surpluses from performances are used to assist the needy in our city.

 Radio Community Chest Incorporated (ABN 80 990 419 897) is a registered charity.